Bonds Plus Alternatives and Chill?

 Receive up-to-date insights into the world of return stacking theory and practice

-By utilizing capital efficient techniques, we can incorporate additional sources of return without reducing the 5% expected return of our fixed income portfolio.
-For example, we could overlay a capital efficient, historically uncorrelated strategy such as managed futures.
+By utilizing capital-efficient techniques, we can incorporate additional sources of return without reducing the 5% expected return of our fixed income portfolio.
+This approach is akin to portable alpha, where uncorrelated strategies are overlaid onto a core portfolio to enhance returns without increasing market exposure.
+For example, we could overlay a capital-efficient, historically uncorrelated strategy such as managed futures.

-If we use 3.1% as our estimate for expected 10-year excess returns, then overlaying managed futures on top of fixed income can increase our expected linear return from 5.5% to 8.6% (and our compound return from 5.4% to 7.5%).
+Using 3.1% as our estimate for expected 10-year excess returns, overlaying managed futures on top of fixed income can increase our expected linear return from 5.5% to 8.6% (and our compound return from 5.4% to 7.5%).

 In Figure 3, we show the expected return and 95% confidence intervals of three portfolios: bonds, managed futures, and a bond portfolio with a 100% overlay to managed futures.
 In green, we also show the realized returns of U.S. equities from 1999 to 2023.